 The U.S. and the UK have maintained a shared commitment to nuclear deterrence through the Polaris Sales Agreement since April 1963.
 As the Director of SSP, I am the U.S. Project Officer for the Polaris Sales Agreement.
 Our programs are tightly coupled both programmatically and technically to ensure we are providing the most cost effective, technically capable nuclear strategic deterrent for both nations.
-Last year, marked the 51st anniversary of this agreement, and I am pleased to report that our longstanding partnership with the UK remains strong.
+Last year marked the 52nd anniversary of this agreement, and I am pleased to report that our longstanding partnership with the UK remains strong.
 The U.S. will continue to maintain its strong strategic relationship with the UK as we execute our Trident II (D5) LE Program and develop the common missile compartment.
-Our continued stewardship of the Trident II (D5) SWS is necessary to ensure a credible and reliable SWS is deployed today on our OHIO Class submarines, the UK VANGUARD Class, as well as in the future on our respective follow-on platforms.
-This is of particular importance as the New START Treaty reductions are implemented, increasing the reliance on the sea-based leg of the Triad.
+Our continued stewardship of the Trident II

+(D5) SWS is necessary to ensure a credible and reliable SWS is deployed today on our OHIO Class submarines, the UK VANGUARD Class, as well as in the future on respective follow-on platforms.
+This is of particular importance given the proportion of our nuclear forces that will be deployed on the sea-based leg of the Triad under the New START Treaty.
 The OHIO Replacement will be a strategic, national asset whose endurance and stealth will enable the Navy to provide continuous, uninterrupted strategic deterrence well into the 2080s.